siverpro/testnet_wiki/docs/00_Introduction.md

     this option.

-    Those who want to run an Authority server will need to fill out this application and send it via e-mail to factom.testnet@icloud.com, alternatively attach it to a Private message directed at user «quintilian» on the Factom community slack channel.
+    Those who want to run an Authority server will need to fill out this application and send it via e-mail to factom.testnet@icloud.com, alternatively join the factom community discord found [here](https://discord.gg/q75MJGJ) and head over to the wg-new-members or wg-support channel.

 2. Participating as an ordinary node